Gary Stroutsos

-Gary Stroutsos (born July 19, 1954) is a flute player based in Seattle, Washington who plays a variety of genres of music.
-He has made his mark by tapping into the Native American canon, and has brought several forgotten songs to life.
-He plays a variety of different flutes from all around the world, and in unusual settings.
+Gary Stroutsos (July 19, 1954 – October 12, 2024) was an American flute player based in Seattle, Washington, who played a variety of genres of music.
+He made his mark by tapping into the Native American canon, and brought several forgotten songs to life.
+He played a variety of different flutes from all around the world, and in unusual settings.

-Stroutsos has played and collaborated with many recognized musicians.
+Stroutsos played and collaborated with many recognized musicians.
 Danilo Lozano, Jonn Serrie, William Eaton, Glen Velez, David Lanz, James Newton, Poncho Sanchez and Michito Sanchez to name a few.
-He is of Greek-Italian descent.
+He was of Greek-Italian descent.

 Noted flute maker Vance Pennington has constructed a Gary Stroutsos signature version of the Xiao, a flute that Stroutsos has introduced to Native American music.

+Stroutsos died on October 12, 2024, from multiple system atrophy, a rare neurological disease that essentially deteriorates the brain and body functions it controls.
+He was 70.